 Unfortunately, under the fault-based insurance laws in Texas, the distress of a hit-and-run accident continues long after the dust settles on the accident, when an injury victim seeks compensation for their damages, like medical expenses and lost wages.

-If you’ve been injured in a hit-and-run accident in El Paso, call our El Paso auto accident attorneys at Cal Mundell Injury Law to set up a free consultation to learn about your legal rights and options for financial recovery.
+If you’ve been injured in a hit-and-run accident in El Paso, an El Paso personal injury lawyer can help you understand your legal rights and options for financial recovery.
+Call Cal Mundell Injury Law today to set up a free consultation.

 Why You Should Choose Our Hit-and-Run Accident Attorneys